NibeluR/NibeluR/README.md

 You can click the Preview link to take a look at your changes.
 --->
 # About Me
-I specialize in front-end development, but I also have experience with translations and video-editing.
+I casually create web projects.
+I also have experience with translations and video-editing.
 I'm passionate about building clean and user-friendly interfaces and am always looking for ways to improve my skills and stay up-to-date with the latest technologies.

 Feel free to reach out to me via LinkedIn or email if you'd like to chat or collaborate on a project!